 The Creek Wood Agricultural Education Program teaches students about agriculture, food, and natural resources.
 Students learn and develop a wide variety of skills, including science, math, communications, leadership, management and technology.
 This happens primarily through labs including Animal Science (Agriscience, Small Animal Care, Large Animal Care & Veterinary Science) and Plant Science (Agriscience, Greenhouse Mgmt. & Turf/Landscape Mgmt.)
 Pathways.

 DICKSON COUNTY HIGH SCHOOL

 "The organization has grown to be more than cows, sows, and plows; the modern FFA is about beakers, speakers, and job seekers."

 We are sitting on a gold mine of opportunities to share with the agriculture students.
 I am most excited about all of the pathways we offer at Dickson County High School.
 Through the Agriculture classes here, we are able to teach in a small engine shop setting, small animal facility, greenhouse, and in the near future a barn facility.
-If there is any student interested in any form of agriculture, Ms. Elizabeth and I will have the opportunities to teach them more about it.
+If there is any student interested in any form of agriculture, I will have the opportunity to teach them more about it.
 I am so excited to be able to educate our youth of Dickson County about this ever-changing industry.

 Creek Wood High School and Dickson County High School FFA Chapters at the TN FFA Ham Breakfast at the State Fair.

 Pictured with Mary Collins (Federal Projects Director), Linda Frazier (Finance Director), Robbie Faulkner (Secondary Education Director), Danny Weeks (Dickson County Schools Director), Steve Sorrells (Student Services Director), and Ray Lecomte (CTE Coordinator).